 According to a statement released by the university at noon on Monday, Green had been teaching at Ferris since 1985, and was spending this semester instructing several sections of COMM 105, along with serving as the coordinator of the communications program.

 A group counseling service will be held on Thursday at 11 a.m. in room 203 in the University Center for those grieving Professor Green’s passing.
-Walk-in services will also be available at the Counseling Center prior to Thursday’s event.
+Walk-in services will also be available at the Counseling Center prior to Thursday’s showing.